Sign In / Sign Out

 Principles and History of Journalism, JMC 110

 Under Callahan’s leadership, the Cronkite School has transformed into a national journalism leader known for its focus on multimedia journalism, innovation and entrepreneurship, intensive professional experiences and partnerships with news outlets.
 Cronkite has become a leader in providing news content to local, regional and national news organizations as well as directly to consumers through a series of innovative programs on all platforms.
-The school has been the centerpiece of articles about U.S. journalism education in The New York Times, The Times of London and USA Today.
+The school has been the centerpiece of articles about U.S. journalism education in The New York Times, The Times of London, Harvard University’s Nieman Reports and USA Today.

 Over the past decade, Callahan has brought to the Cronkite School the Donald W. Reynolds National Center for Business Journalism, the Carnegie-Knight News21 digital journalism initiative, the Society of American Business Editors and Writers and the Hubert H. Humphrey Fellowship program for international journalists.

 He spearheaded the creation of a dozen professional programs for students, including Cronkite News, a multiplatform news operation that features a nightly student-produced newscast on Arizona PBS, a robust multimedia website cronkitenews.azpbs.org and news bureaus in Phoenix, Los Angeles and Washington, D.C.
-Other professional programs include the New Media Innovation and Entrepreneurship Lab and the Cronkite Public Relations Lab.
+Other professional programs include the New Media Innovation and Entrepreneurship Lab, the Cronkite Public Relations Lab and Cronkite Noticias, a Spanish-language multiplatform news outlet.

-Under his leadership, the faculty has nearly doubled in size.
-New faculty members include former Washington Post Executive Editor Leonard Downie Jr., three Pulitzer Prize winners, and leaders in journalism and strategic communications.
-He also led the planning for the Cronkite School’s $71 million state-of-the art home on a new campus in downtown Phoenix and raised $60 million from foundations, corporations and individual donors.
+Under his leadership, the faculty has nearly tripled in size.
+He recruited five Pulitzer Prize winners, leaders in journalism and strategic communications and prolific mass media scholars.
+He also led the planning for the Cronkite School’s $71 million state-of-the art home on a new campus in downtown Phoenix and raised more than $60 million from foundations, corporations and individual donors.

-He lives in Scottsdale with his wife, Jeanmarie, vice president of human capital at Matrix Medical Network, and their sons, Cody, who work works for the Arizona Diamondbacks in baseball analytics, and Casey, a student at ASU.
+He lives in Scottsdale with his wife, Jeanmarie, vice president of human capital at Matrix Medical Network.
+They have two sons, Cody, a mathematical modeler specializing in baseball analytics for the Arizona Diamondbacks, and Casey, a student at ASU’s School of Arts, Media and Engineering.